xBimTeam/XbimWebUI/resources/tutorials/5_Colourful_building.md

 [these guidlines](http://www.w3.org/wiki/The_principles_of_unobtrusive_JavaScript) to write sustainable and clear web applications.

 First of all it is necessary to define your styles.
-There is simple function {@link xViewer#defineStyle defineStyle()} to do that.
+There is simple function {@link Viewer#defineStyle defineStyle()} to do that.
 You can define up to 224 styles.
 Because I don't have any results to show let's make it random.
 We'll define new colour for every product type in the following code: